The Murphia List 2026 - the Irish talent in London's food and drink scene right now

 Wine Manager - Farm Shop Mayfair

-Born in Dublin to Japanese parents, Nobuko is a qualified sommelier who studied languages in Japan and France before embarking on a career in wine at the Université du Vin in France.
-She’s worked in fine dining restaurants all over the world before settling in London, where previous roles have included sommelier at Le Petit Maison London and Wine Shop Manager at Fortnum & Mason.
-She’s been Wine Manager at Artfarm’s Farm Shop wine bar in Mayfair since it opened last year, where she’s curated a strong and evolving wine list of around 200 bins as well as organising regular wine-tasting events.
+Born in Dublin to Japanese parents, Nobuko studied languages in Japan and France before embarking on a career in wine where she studied at the Université du Vin in the Rhone Valley in France.
+She’s worked in fine dining restaurants and hotels in Australia and the Middle East before finally settling in London.
+Some of her previous roles were at La Petite Maison London, Coya Mayfair and Fortnum & Mason.
+She’s been Wine Manager at Artfarm’s Farm Shop Wine Bar in Mayfair since it opened in 2024, where she and her team have curated a strong and ever-evolving wine list of around 200 bins.

 Gearoid DevaneyGearoid Devaney